wolfmcnally/XID-Quickstart/tutorials/01-your-first-xid.md

 - **SigningPublicKey** - Used to verify signatures (Ed25519 algorithm)
 - **EncapsulationPublicKey** - Used for encryption (X25519 algorithm)

 > **Important**: The same keypairs will always create the same XID structure (deterministic).
-The XID identifier is derived from the public key, so the same keypairs always produce the same XID identifier.
+The XID identifier is derived from the signing public key, so the same keypairs always produce the same XID identifier.

 > **Learn more**: [Key Derivation](concepts/key-derivation.md)